- Fill out your

 books and supplies.
 This is the total financial aid amount and is subject to change

 based on the completion of the student's financial aid file, adding/dropping courses, withdraws, etc.

 Students who do not have enough financial aid to cover their tuition and fees will be responsible for

 buying their own books.

-6 weeks after the start of the semester.
-Checks can be picked up at the Cashier's window.
+Refunds are typically mailed to students about 6 weeks after the start of the semester.

 Student are responsible for reporting any address changes to the Admissions Office

 using the Change in Student Information form.